smhurf/lewagon_challenges/05-Production/01-Simple-Model-Deployment/02-Deploy-your-first-model/README.md

 ```

 Check that :
-- 2 new files appeared, the file downloaded from Storage and the model
+- 2 new files appeared, the file downloaded from Cloud Storage and the model
 - You can now check on Google Cloud Storage that you model has been uploaded

 ```bash